AntonioRedondo/antonioredondo.com/README.md

 You’re more than welcome to use your favourite ad/tracker blocker to avoid the collecting of these user events.

-## Installing, running and modifiying the site
+## Installing, running and modifying the site locally

 The built site is already available on the `dist` project folder.
 So after downloading the project: